 Commissioner Andor reported that in Europe there are more than 23 million unemployed people in 2011, coexisting with 4 million vacancies that are not being filled.

-Such phenomenon of vacancies coexisting with unemployment urges to dramatically improve supply and demand match.
+Such phenomenon of vacancies coexisting with unemployment and increased mobility urges to dramatically improve supply and demand match.

 The temporary agency work sector can contribute by using the industry’s precise knowledge of labour market needs in real time would enable social partners to implement training schemes in order to meet skills shortages and forecast labour market’s future needs.